For the last three years I have been following the LCHF (Low Carb, High Fat) lifestyle in order to control my Type 2 Diabetes. And it works!

 I never met a cheese I didn’t like, so it is a very good thing that I can still eat diary!
 Life without cheese wouldn’t be worth living.

-I grow my own herbs and tried to get vegetables to grow but had a very short season so I gave up.
+I grew my own herbs and tried to get vegetables to grow but had a very short season when I lived in Northern Alberta so I gave up.
 I was buying a share in the local Community Supported Agriculture program every year so get farm fresh vegetables every week during the summer, and fresh locally produced pork too!
+Now that I’ve moved to Southern Ontario I still have access to fresh herbs at home and seasonal vegetables from the garden.

 So watch for my recipes and experiments!